mjaydenkim/the-strawberry/src/content/mueller.md

 <br/>
 "Hello," Sergey says back.
 <br/>
-"So, I just found out that a group of Americans, being led by Robert Mueller, are investigating us and our relationship to Russia, and I would like the investigation to stop before critical and secretive information is revealed about our country.
+"So, I just found out that a group of Americans, being led by Robert Mueller, are investigating us and our relationship to Trump, and I would like the investigation to stop before critical and secretive information is revealed about our country.
 What should we do?"
 <br/>
 "Oh, uh...
 Oh, I know!
 Let's buy 27 wide-screen 4K TVs from Rob's account on Amazon, and threaten him that we will buy more unless he stops investigating."
 <br/>